John-Plough/John-Plough/README.md

 <p><em><a href="https://youtu.be/zJtuD3XLpzc" target="_blank">Click the animation above to watch an 83-second game walkthrough on YouTube</a></em></p>

 **A whimsical web-based snake game**
+Focus on design and DOM fundamentals (no frameworks, no libraries) - vanilla Javascript, CSS, & HTML.
 Features OAuth login, user scores, and a playful bee & honey theme.
-Focus on design and DOM fundamentals (no frameworks, no libraries) - vanilla JS, CSS, & HTML.

 ![Game Stills](assets/HMStillsShadowed.png)
 _Game Stills_